mozilla/bedrock/docs/coding.rst

 For pages that are served to Firefox browsers only, such as ``/whatsnew``, it is also possible to write native modern JS syntax and serve that directly in production.
 Here there is no need to include the ``.es6.js`` file extension.
-Instead, you can simply use ``.js`` instead.
+Instead, you can simply use ``.js``.
 The rules that define which files can do this can be found in our `ESLint config <https://github.com/mozilla/bedrock/blob/main/eslint.config.js>`_.

 Writing URL Patterns